Failure Modes of Maximum Entropy RLHF: Maximum Entropy RLHF

-In DPO, the pairwise reward can be written as $r(y_w|x)-r(y_l|x)= \beta \left(\log\frac{\pi(y_w|x)}{\pi(y_l|x)} - \log\frac{\pi_\text{ref}(y_w|x)}{\pi_\text{ref}(y_l|x)}\right)$, where the second term reflects the contribution of the reference model.
-Because both $y_w$ and $y_l$ are sampled from the reference distribution, we expect this term to be negative but small, effectively acting as an \emph{adaptive regularizer}.
-This parallels the role of a margin in SimPO, with the key distinction that SimPO uses a fixed margin rather than a reference-based one~\citep{ahrabian2025practicalanalysishumanalignment}.
+where the second term reflects the contribution of the reference model.
+Because both $y_w$ and $y_l$ are sampled from the reference distribution, this term is typically negative but small, acting as an \emph{adaptive regularizer}.
+This behavior parallels the role of the target margin in SimPO, with the key distinction that SimPO employs a fixed margin rather than a reference-dependent one~\citep{ahrabian2025practicalanalysishumanalignment}.

-This perspective suggests that offline methods might potentially reduce reliance on reference models by introducing target margins that could serve a similar function to reference contributions.
-To explore this possibility, we visualize the reference log probability margins $\log\left(\frac{\pi_\text{ref}(y_w|x)}{\pi_\text{ref}(y_l|x)}\right)$ during DPO training with Pythia 1B, in Figure ~\ref{fig:reflog}.
-Our observations suggest that these margins tend to fall within a relatively narrow range, which appears consistent with the fixed margins used in reference free methods like SimPO.
+To examine this connection empirically, Figure~\ref{fig:reflog} visualizes the reference log-probability margins $\log\!\left(\pi_{\text{ref}}(y_w|x) / \pi_{\text{ref}}(y_l|x)\right)$ during DPO training with Pythia~1B.
+They lie within a relatively narrow range, consistent with the fixed margins used in reference-free methods such as SimPO, suggesting that in offline settings reference models may primarily provide a bounded margin signal rather than strong distributional control.

-Some caveats are worth noting.
-High learning rates combined with large margins can drive aggressive optimization that maximizes separation, potentially leading to the reward overoptimization behaviors highlighted by \citet{rafailov2024scalinglawsrewardmodel}.
-We observe extreme likelihood decreases, suggesting that the model places greater weight on out of distribution samples.
-Reference models may provide adaptive margins that guide optimization, with minimal contributions reducing overoptimization and larger margins focusing on harder examples.
-Yet, fixed margins risk forcing overoptimization under aggressive updates.
-These findings indicate that reference models are neither necessary nor sufficient to prevent overoptimization, as reward hacking in DAAs still emerges from overfitting to the reward objective, with cancellation effects limiting protection.
-We discuss these dynamics in more detail in the Appendix ~\ref{app:simpo_and_margins}.